July 3, 2026

 Benefits of ACH payments

-• Lower fees than wire transfers, making ACH economical for businesses with high transaction volumes
+• Lower fees than wire transfers, making ACH economical for high transaction volumes

 • Support for automated, recurring payments, reducing errors and improving efficiency